Sloth bear: Dietary habits

 In Neyyar Wildlife Sanctuary, Kerala, seeds of six tree species eaten and excreted by sloth bears (Artocarpus hirsuta, A. integrifolia, Cassia fistula, Mangifera indica, Zizyphus oenoplina) did not see significantly different percentages of germination (appearance of cotyledon) when compared to germinated seeds that had not been passed through the gut of the bears.
 However, seeds germinated much faster after being ingested by bears for three species, Artocarpus hirsuta, Cassia fistula, and Zizyphus oenoplina.
 This experiment suggests that sloth bears may play an important role in seed dispersal and germination, with effects varying by tree species.
+In a second study conducted in the Aravalli hills of south Rajasthan, germination rate and speed of seeds of eight plant species were compared between seeds in bear scats and seeds from fruits taken from plants.
+Phoenix sylvestris seeds germinated germinated earliest (< 50 days after sowing) and had the highest germination whether or not ingested by bears.
+Ficus religiosa did not germinate with either method.
+Seeds of five plants, Zizyphus nummularia, Grewia flavescens, Cassia fistula, Diospyros melanoxylon, and Lantana camara showed reduced seed dormancy and early germination when taken from sloth bear scats.
+Seeds of Cordia myxa germinated only from fruits taken from plants.
+This study showed sloth bears to display considerable endozoochory affecting both the number of seeds that survived and the rates of germination of several species that constituted major dietary items of the bears.
+The study also showed that bears may be helping the dispersal and faster rate of germination of the exotic invasive plant, Lantana camara.